Knowledge base

 Migration Steps

-Step 1: Configure Rclone for Your Source and Target Buckets
+Step 1: Configure Rclone for your Source and Target Buckets

 Open your terminal or command prompt and run the following command to configure Rclone: